5 Day Glacier National Park to Yellowstone Itinerary

 Don’t forget to bring your bear spray for hiking in this park!

-Saint Mary Lake Wild Goose Island Glacier National Park_STOCK-Pix
+Wild Goose Island Lookout on Saint Mary Lake Glacier National Park

 St. Mary

-St. Mary is a quick stop.
+St. Mary is another quick stop.
 Grab a late lunch or have a picnic before heading back west on Going-to-the-Sun Road.
+Mountain Bar inside the main lodge is the best place to grab a quick drink (we recommend the huckleberry cocktails!), but you can also sit down for a meal at Snowgoose Grille.

 Psst!
 If you plan on camping over night, check out our complete guide to camping in Glacier National Park.